danabananarama/intro-scala-workshop/README.md

 * There is a Coursera course [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1) by Martin Odersky (the creator of Scala) which is a challenging but still accessible introduction to functional programming in Scala.

 In Zendesk:
-* The slack channels #guild-scala and #guild-mel-scala are full of friendly folks who are happy to help with any questions you have
+* The slack channels #guild-scala and #guild-mel-scala are full of friendly folks who are happy to help with any questions you have.
-* Sam's thing?
-TODO: get details for this
-* Mobbing?
+* Sam and Luke were running sessions on the red book, check #mel-scala-redbook.